Synthetic Ice Training

 It’s been a long time coming but finally the market has access to a proper NHL style synthetic ice goal crease!

-SmartRink has always offered a goal crease for both residential and commercial synthetic ice rinks but frankly they didn’t look authentic enough.
+SmartRink has always offered a goal crease for both residential and commercial synthetic ice rinks.
+However, they didn’t look authentic enough.
 What we have typically done was machine a series of dots into the synthetic ice panels.
-This was a good system and certainly trouble free but the market told us they wanted something more professional looking.
-So we listened, and we challenged the R&D department to come up with something fantastic.
+This was a good system and certainly trouble-free.
+But the market told us they wanted something more professional looking.
+So we listened and we challenged the R&D department to come up with something fantastic.
 They did not disappoint!

-But again, the SmartRink R&D department hit it out of the park and came up with a brilliant design that works with both our ProFast1500 and ProFast1800 series products.
-When this crease is completed its as if it was one single piece of material – its that strong!
+But again, the SmartRink R&D department hit it out of the park.
+They came up with a brilliant design that works with both our ProFast1500 and ProFast1800 series products.
+When completed, it’s like one single piece of material.
+It’s that strong!
 The puck smoothly crosses the crease panels no different than any other part of the rink.
 Inside or outside, this synthetic ice goal crease is top of the class in strength, durability, glide and looks.

 Posted in News | Tagged , , , , | Comments Off on Synthetic ice goal crease